Right Heart Catheterization with Heart Tissue Biopsy

 What is a right heart catheterization with heart tissue biopsy?

-In a right-heart cath, your doctor guides a special catheter (a small, thin tube) into the right side of your heart.
+Right heart catheterization, or right heart cath, with heart tissue biopsy is a procedure in which your healthcare provider takes tissue samples directly from your heart muscle.
+In a right heart cath, your healthcare provider guides a small, thin tube (catheter) into the right side of your heart.
 The catheter is passed into your pulmonary artery.
 This is the main artery that carries blood to your lungs.
-As the catheter is advanced into your pulmonary artery, your doctor measures pressures in your right atrium (right upper heart chamber) and right ventricle (right lower heart chamber).
-In some cases, your doctor gives you intravenous (IV) heart medicines during the right-heart cath to see how your heart responds.
-For example, if the pressure is high in your pulmonary artery, your doctor may give you medicines to dilate, or relax, the blood vessels in your lungs and to help lower the pressure.
+As the catheter is advanced into your pulmonary artery, your healthcare provider measures pressures in your right atrium (right upper heart chamber) and right ventricle (right lower heart chamber).
+In some cases, your healthcare provider gives you IV (intravenous) heart medicines during the right heart cath to see how your heart responds.
+For example, if the pressure is high in your pulmonary artery, you may be given medicines to dilate, or relax, the blood vessels in your lungs and to help lower the pressure.
 Healthcare providers will take several pressure readings during the procedure to measure your body's response to the medicines.

 Why might I need a right heart catheterization with heart tissue biopsy?